 This is critically important to ensure that the building is structural sound and that termites haven’t eaten away at the frame.

 Searches uncover whether there have been any building issues and whether there is sufficient funds in the sinking fund in order to cover future repairs and maintenance.

 Electrical or plumbing inspection

 These may be needed in rare cases where issues are identified by the pest and building.

 You may also see the need to ascertain whether improvements and add-ons are in fact council approved.
 The last thing you want is to find out that you have to tear down the carport because your predecessors never obtained council authority.

 Lenders typically charge an application fee or annual fee (payable up front).
 They may also pass on their legal and valuation expenses to you.

 Registration of mortgage and title transfer fees typically apply.
 Usually in the hundreds of dollars.

-Pro tip: new home typically have lower purchase costs and attract government grants.
+Pro tip: new home buyers typically have lower purchase costs and attract government grants.